 The Mavrovo National Park, an underwater church, and a wedding that lasts for 7 days

 Mavrovo is the largest National in Macedonia, spreading over 192,000 acres.
-It has an amazing nature and a diverse wildlife and some of the most famous skiing resorts in Macedonia.
-The Mavrovo Lake is another beautiful place that attracts a lot of photographers from around the country throughout the year.
+It has an amazing nature and diverse wildlife and some of the most famous skiing resorts in Macedonia.
+Mavrovo Lake is another beautiful place that attracts a lot of photographers from around the country throughout the year.

 Mavrovo also has its own underwater church which was flooded in 1953 when a severe earthquake damaged the dam containing the local lake.
 The church today is one of the most famous tourist attractions in the region.